Blotch3D/Blotch3D/readme.md

 decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.

-Q: I have a sprite that I want always to be visible, but I think its invisible because its outside the depth buffer, but I don't want to change the clipping planes just for that sprite (NearClip and FarClip).
+Q: I have a sprite that I want always to be visible, but I think it's invisible because it's outside the depth buffer, but I don't want to change the clipping planes just for that sprite (NearClip and FarClip).

 A: Try disabling the depth buffer just for that sprite with a